What are Birth Mother Adoption Rights?

-Adoption is a brave, selfless decision that you’re making to give your child a better future.
-But, you may experience feelings of uncertainty during the process.
-While this is perfectly normal, if you’re having second thoughts, it’s best to consult your adoption professional.
-They’ll be able to listen to what you’re feeling and help you determine if adoption is still the best path for you.
+Adoption is a brave, selfless decision that allows you to give your child a future full of opportunity.
+You may experience feelings of uncertainty during the process.
+These thoughts are normal, and your adoption professional can help you work through your emotions.
+Your professional will listen to your concerns and help you determine if adoption is still the best path for you.

-You have every right to choose the adoptive family that your child will grow up with.
-This is your opportunity to give your child the life that you’ve always wanted them to have.
-One of the first things that your adoption specialist will ask you to fill out is a form that details the preferences that you’d like to see in an adoptive family.
+One of the first things your adoption professional will have you fill out is a form that details the preferences you’d like to see in an adoptive family.
 You’ll be able to decide their age, race, and more.

-No matter your situation, as part of your parental adoption rights, you will get to decide what kind of family you want for your child.
+No matter your situation, as part of your birth mother rights, you will get to decide what kind of family you want for your child.
 Consider asking yourself these questions:

 - Do I want to find a family that lives close to me or farther away?